Cavendish School, Hemel Hempstead: Forms

 As was traditional in grammar schools, Year 7-11 pupils were originally divided into four houses.
 Each was named after famous scientists from the Cavendish Laboratory at the University of Cambridge, These houses were used for administrative purposes, for competitions such as sports day and to work out which form has the best attendance.
 After the school converted from Grammar to Comprehensive the house system and names were retained but were referred to as 'forms' from then on.
-In the sixth form (years 12-13) students were redistributed into forms linked to a sixth form tutor, a member of staff, and the forms were named after the teacher concerned eg 6 Dean, or 6 Kilanyi.
+In the sixth form (years 12–13) students were redistributed into forms linked to a sixth form tutor, a member of staff, and the forms were named after the teacher concerned e.g. 6 Dean, or 6 Kilanyi.